Garden Word of the Day

 Photosynthesis occurs in an organelle called a chloroplast.
-(Organelles are organs held within a cell) The chloroplast holds chlorophyll.
-Along with chlorophyll, water (H20), oxygen (O2), carbon dioxide (CO2) and glucose (C6H12O6) are found in the chloroplast.
+Organelles are organs found within a cell.
+The chloroplast holds chlorophyll, water (H20), oxygen (O2), carbon dioxide (CO2) and glucose (C6H12O6).

 Photosynthesis is a two step process.
 The first step is the light dependent reaction.
 This is when the sunlight is absorbed and transformed into a chemical called ATP.
 To do this, electrons are torn from water molecules, creating oxygen as a waste product.
 When this happens, hydrogen (H) is released and used to create two compounds: NADPH (nicotinamide adenine dinucleotide phosphate) and more ATP (adenosine triphosphate).

 The second stage of photosynthesis is the light independent reaction, or the Calvin Cycle.
-This is when the ATP is converted into glucose.
+This is when the ATP is converted into glucose using carbon dioxide.

 Once the glucose is formed, it is used by garden plants to grow and thrive.
-These sugar molecules are also used as currency with the microorganisms that provide the plant with mineral elements found in the soil.
+These sugar molecules are also used as currency with the soil microorganisms that provide plants with mineral elements found in the soil.